-(3) Securities and Investment securities and Other securities
+(3) Investment securities

-For fair values, exchange prices are used for stocks and prices quoted by financial institutions used by the Company are used for bonds.
-For investment trusts, publicly announced net asset values are used.
-Securities and Investment securities are held as other securities.
+Exchange prices are used to evaluate the fair values of stocks, and publicly announced net asset values are used to evaluate the fair values of investment trusts.

+Investment securities are held as other securities.
 The differences between the book values of these securities on the consolidated balance sheet and the acquisition cost are as follows.